matthewdeanmartin/so_pip/docs/contributing.md

 --------------------
 This is about how to contribute to an answer you found in StackOverflow to make the code more re-usable.

+You need 2000 reputation points to edit & even more to edit without peer review.

 See CONTRIBUTING.md for how to contribute to so_pip the tool.

 First: Do no harm